rajen-shres/cobalt/docs/cobalt/development_overview.rst

     If you want to develop on Windows you will need to install the Windows Linux Subsystem.
 File permissions and other things get messed up in the Windows UI so it is not recommended.

+    In fact, you will likely break important things for others if you try to do native Windows development.
+Don't worry though, you can use Pycharm or VS Code to do your work, you just need to run git and the other tools through WLS.

 Here are the basic steps to get started::